GSA-TTS/FAC-transition-site/src/resources/workbooks/federal-awards-audit-findings.md

 [Download {{meta.name}}]({{ config.baseUrl }}assets/workbooks/{{workbook.name}}.xlsx)

+## Coversheet instructions

+Enter the auditee UEI on the coversheet before completing the Form tab.
-## Instructions
+## Form instructions

+For each finding, all columns must be completed.
 ### Column A: Award Reference

 Enter the award reference number as listed in Workbook 1: Federal Awards.
+Award references must be formatted “AWARD-####”.

 ### Column B: Audit Finding Reference Number

 Enter the audit finding reference number as listed in Workbook 1: Federal Awards.
+Award finding reference numbers must be formatted “YYYY-###”.

 ### Column C: Type(s) of Compliance Requirement(s)